FIFA World Cup Trophy: New trophy

-Produced by Bertoni, Milano in Paderno Dugnano, it depicts two human figures holding up the Earth.
+Produced by GDE Bertoni in Paderno Dugnano, it depicts two human figures holding up the Earth.
 Gazzaniga described the trophy thus, "The lines spring out from the base, rising in spirals, stretching out to receive the world.
 From the remarkable dynamic tensions of the compact body of the sculpture rise the figures of two athletes at the stirring moment of victory".